 4. Place a finger in the notch on the battery and lift the battery out of the system.
-(The notch has an arrow next to it.)

 Always lift the battery out of the system by the notch.
 Failure to do so can damage the battery terminals.

 Figure 2-6 Removing the Battery